Concurrency & The Agentic Process Model

 boardroom.tn

-struct BoardMemo { recommendation: Str, vote: Str, confidence: Num };
+struct BoardMemo { recommendation: Str, vote: Str, certainty: Num };

 };